EricDelerue/marfeel/README.md

 ## Backend Installation (local):

-There is currently TWO WAYS t oget the data from the backend:
+There is currently TWO WAYS to get the data from the backend:

 ### 1. From json files